What Is Space Management?

 A few things to consider:

-- What are your institution’s strategic business goals?
+- What are your company's strategic business goals?

-- Relate space analysis specifically to those goals
+- How does space management relate specifically to those goals?

 - What do you need to really achieve your space management goals?

 - What data do you need to collect for consistent, ongoing analysis?

 - What space utilization metrics do you currently collect?
 How relevant is this data, and what changes should be made for a more clear visual of where you are currently, where you have been, and where you are going?

 Think of the workspace in terms of your workforce, as these are your two most valuable tools.
 Proper alignment of the two is one of the most critical components to the company’s survival and growth.
 Where do the two fit into your master plan, and what changes must be made to get there?